bcaliva21/interview-prep/README.md

     - Success
     - February 15
     - Notes: remember to check if the stack is empty!!!
+  - 232 Implement Queue using Stacks
+    - Success
+    - February 15
+    - Notes: Save all values into stack1
+      - when we need a value, pop all elements from stack1 and push into stack2
+      - then we can pop the final value from stack2
+      - save that value
+      - add all values back into stack1
+      - return the saved value

 ## Trees
   - 100 Same Tree